HTTPArchive/almanac.httparchive.org/src/content/en/2024/markup.md

 One of the notable shifts in recent years has been the increased usage of `<script>`.
 In 2023, it surpassed `<img>` in popularity, reflecting the growing reliance on JavaScript for dynamic content, interactivity, front-end logic, and trace marketing campaigns .
 The trend has continued in 2024, solidifying `<script>` as the fifth most-used element.

-Another notable shift is the emergence of `<path`\>, which entered the top 10 in 2023\.
+Another notable shift is the emergence of `<path>`, which entered the top 10 in 2023.
 In 2024, it has surpassed `<meta>`, reflecting the increasing use of Scalable Vector Graphics (SVG) for icons, illustrations, and graphical elements.

 The adoption of top HTML elements across both desktop and mobile platforms remains consistently high, reflecting their foundational role in modern web development.
 The `<html>`, `<head>,` and `<body>` elements are nearly ubiquitous, appearing on over 99.7% of both desktop and mobile pages.